 The second support line focused on technical assistance for financial institutions.
-ACAD partnered with local financial sector actors on several capacity development activity lines: multi-faceted technical assistance to address partner institutions’ specific needs; capacity building on carbon footprint and greenhouse gas inventorying for African banks; developing proofs-of-concept as well as sectoral-based new market mechanisms.
+ACAD partnered with local financial sector actors on several capacity development activity lines: multi-faceted technical assistance to address partner institutions’ specific needs, including capacity building activities for African banks.

 The third support line consisted of stakeholder outreach and methodology development.
-ACAD has, for example, supported the adoption and application of a standardised baseline for all grid-connected utilities operating within the Southern Africa Power Pool (SAPP).
-This support line also included the African Bankers’ Carbon Forum, likewise initiated by ACAD.
-The Forum targeted a wide range of institutions, regional development banks, private sector financial institutions, banks, insurance companies and investment funds.
+ACAD has, for example, supported the adoption and application of a standardised baseline and initiated the African Bankers’ Carbon Forum, which brings together various institutions such as regional development banks, private sector financial institutions and insurance companies.